tulane-cmps6610-fall-2025/problem-set-02-arturoAltamirano/answers.md

    w(n/9) + (n/3) <sup>1.1</sup> + w(2n/3)<sup> 2 </sup> + n <sup>1.1 </sup>

    **O(w(2n/9) <sup> 2 </sup> < n <sup>2</sup>)**

+   I would use algorithm b since the work and span are considerably smaller than the other options.

 3. **More Algorithm Selection**